JerryX1110/RPCMVOS/README.md

 docker image: xxiaoh/vos:10.1-cudnn7-torch1.4_v3
 ```

-A more light-weight can be created by modified the [Dockerfile](https://github.com/JerryX1110/RPCMVOS/blob/main/Dockerfile) provided.
+A more light-weight version can be created by modified the [Dockerfile](https://github.com/JerryX1110/RPCMVOS/blob/main/Dockerfile) provided.

 ## Preparation
 * Datasets